 3. Stick to your own values and voice

 It might be tempting to look at what others are doing, especially if they seem to be more successful.
-But their path is completely different from your own.
+But their path is entirely different from your own.
 Copying them will only make you lose sight of your own magazine's purpose.

 Whenever I've gone through times of self-doubt or lacked confidence in Creative Boom, I've naturally looked at other publications and felt a little depressed by them.
-To combat these negative envious emotions, I've simply come back to my own mission statement: to celebrate, inspire and support the creative community.
+To combat these negative envious emotions, I've come back to my mission statement: to celebrate, inspire and support the creative community.
 I've also considered who my audience is and why they might like Creative Boom.

 4. Understand the legal implications of running a magazine